Guidance and Policy for Accessioning Records to the National Archives in the Washington, DC Area

 Transfer vs. Accession

 The terms "transfer" and "accession" are often used interchangeably by both agency and NARA staff, however, there is a distinction.

 - Transfer refers to moving records into the physical custody of a NARA Federal Records Center.
 The transferring agency retains the legal custody of transferred records until final disposition.

 - Accession refers to when permanent records are sent the National Archives.
 NARA takes legal custody of the records, and in most cases takes physical custody of the records as well.
 Accessioned records become the property of NARA.

-- If you or your agency staff would like to research your agency records that have been accessioned into NARA, please follow these instructions for research requests for unlcassified and classified records.
+If you or your agency staff would like to research your agency records that have been accessioned into NARA, please follow these instructions for research requests for unclassified and classified records.

 Using ERA to Accession Permanent Records

 Learn how to accession permanent records to NARA via ERA.

 The Electronic Records Archives (ERA) is NARA's system that allows federal agencies to perform critical records management transactions with NARA online.
 Agency records management staff will use ERA to draft new records retention schedules for records in any format, officially submit those schedules for approval by NARA, request the transfer of permanent records in any format to the National Archives for accessioning or pre-accessioning, and submit electronic records for storage in the ERA electronic records repository.
 To learn more about this process watch our ERA Youtube video:

 NARA has developed several training resources available to federal agencies including: